 Fulfillment center services

 A fulfillment company can provide extra services that add value.
-Here are some of the services that Red Stag Fulfillment provides to our clients.
+Here are some of the services Red Stag Fulfillment provides to our clients.

 The next step is the packing station.
-A packer double-checks the order before putting it into the correct sized box.
+A packer double-checks the order before putting it into the correct size box.
 They add infill to keep the order safe during shipping, tape the box, and place a label on top.

 Kitting and assembly